 This paper sets out to address these questions.
 Its first half draws the conclusion that standards, properly utilised, are a surveyor's friend, and that there is a key role for professional bodies.
-The second half of the paper reflects on the work of FIG in this area to date, including in the cadastral domain, and its plans for the future.
+The second half of the paper reflects on the work of FIG in this area to date, and its plans for the future.